 After this you need to do the following steps:

 To deploy the application add at least the following variables:

 Must be set if the production environment doesn't set it by default.
 Heroku sets this up automatically.

-Your Client ID (API key).
-It can found in the Flex Console.
+Your client ID.
+It can be found in Flex Console.